obbylabs/obby-cli/README.md

 ## obby-cli

-Talk to AI from your terminal via Vercel AI Gateway.
+Talk to OpenAI GPT-5 from your terminal via Vercel AI Gateway.

 ### Install